awsdocs/aws-cdk-guide/doc_source/bootstrapping.md

 cdk bootstrap 123456789012/us-east-1 123456789012/us-west-1
 ```

 If you do not specify at least one environment in the `cdk bootstrap` command, the AWS CDK Toolkit synthesizes the AWS CDK app in the current directory and bootstraps all the environments referenced in the app\.
-These references may be derived from the `CDK_DEFAULT_ACCOUNT` and `CDK_DEFAULT_REGION` environment variables, which ultimately come from your default AWS profile, or another profile that you specify using the \-\-profile option\. \(See [Environments](environments.md)\.\)
+If a stack is environment\-agnostic \(that is, it does not have an `env` property\), the CDK's environment \(for example, the one specified using \-\-profile, or the default AWS environment otherwise\) is applied to make the stack environment\-specific, and that environment is then bootstrapped\.

 For example, the following command synthesizes the current AWS CDK app using the `prod` AWS profile, then bootstraps its environments\.